gradle/gradle/design-docs/features/play-framework/play-application-in-ide/README.md

 - The external dependencies in the 'playPlatform' and 'play' configurations end up in `EclipseProject.classpath` and `IdeaModule.dependencies` (with the appropriate scope)
 - The external dependencies in the 'playTest' configuration end up in `EclipseProject.classpath` (with the appropriate scope)

+##### Implementation notes

+- Introduce an (internal) abstraction that says:
+    - Here are my compile time dependencies
+    - Here are my runtime dependencies
+    - Here are my test compile dependencies
+    - Here are my test runtime dependencies
+    - Here are my dependencies merged into a single classpath
+- Here 'dependency' means something like:
+    - Local (this is for the following story)
+        - The identity of the target _component_
+    - External
+        - A human consumable display name for the library
+        - The GAV of the library, if known.
+        - The location of the jar, if any.
+        - The location of the source zip, if any.
+        - The location of the Javadoc zip, if any.
+- Play application component implements this, or play plugin provides an implementation in some form
+- IDE import uses this abstraction instead of anything Play specific
+- Manually test import into Eclipse and IDEA

+##### Open questions

+- Resolution failures?

 ### Story: Play application project imported into IDE has correct local component dependencies configured for multiproject build

 When a multiproject Gradle build containing Play application projects is imported into the IDE, the appropriate local dependencies should be configured for the test and productions sources.